israonze/israonze/README.md

 <h2 align="left">Hi 👋!
-My name is Israel Acevedo and I'm a Economist | Data Enthusiast |  Analyst, from Mexico City....</h2>
+My name is Israel Acevedo and I'm an Economist, from Mexico City....</h2>

 ###